 Many people prefer class D amps due to their many benefits and limited downsides.
 While there are definitely some solid AB choices available, the market is quickly shying away from these in favor of Class D. As such, if you wait long enough to buy, you may not have a choice in the matter.

-No matter which type of amplifier you choose, you’ll want to protect it with a car audio extended warranty.
+car audio extended warranty.
 Upsie provides options that cut out the middle man, giving you both tremendous savings and peace of mind.
 The right warranty will safeguard you against a variety of common problems that strike even the best amplifiers and subwoofers.

 You can look at several solutions to get your amplifier fixed if it suffers damage, including convenient, local repairs.
 You’ll enjoy driving in your beloved vehicle a lot more when you know that your high-end sound equipment is properly protected with an extended warranty.